Anello-Photonics/docs-A1/docs/communication_messaging.rst

 2.1  NMEA 0183 Data Input Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ANELLO Maritime INS supports standard NMEA 0183 input messages which allow the USV to send in external sensor information, e.g. for speed-aiding.
 ANELLO also has a set of proprietary messages, following the standard NMEA proprietary format with a prefix of “$P”, company code of “AP” (ANELLO Photonics), and the message code.

-The minimum aiding recommended for optimal GPS-denied performance with the ANELLO Maritime INS is speed aiding via either a paddle wheel, ultrasonic sensor, Doppler velocity log (DVL), or another source.

-To enable NMEA 0183 over RS232, use the following configurations:
+To configure NMEA 0183 over a serial port, update the following configs (see
+`Configure ANELLO Maritime INS <https://docs-a1.readthedocs.io/en/maritime_ins/getting_started_maritimeins.html#configure-anello-maritime-ins>`_
+for instructions on changing settings):

-* ``NMEA_BRG_SER_CFG`` = ``101`` (RS232-1) **or** ``102`` (RS232-2)
+``NMEA_BRG_SER_CFG`` = ``101`` (RS232-1) **or** ``102`` (RS232-2)

 The default baud rate is ``38400``.
 To change the baud rate use
 ``SER_TEL1_BAUD`` for RS232-1 or ``SER_TEL2_BAUD`` for RS232-2.